Ravi-Tulsi-Zala/DalEvents/ReadMe.txt

 On particular search keyword, related cards will be displayed.
 Tags feature is also given in order to simplify exploring events using categories.
 It will show cards related to the particular tag.Both features are available for both logged in users and guests.

-Features flow in the website is given below:
+Features flow in the website :

-Features Flow :

 	 1) home page(home.html) ---> Search Feature()

 	 	This feature is useful for finding events with keyword.
 This feature is not static.
 It interacts with database to find the case insensitive search in database fot the specific events related to that keyword.
+Searching the keyword in the website use HTTP verb GET method for finding particular event.

 	 2) home page(home.html) ---> Tags Feature()

 	 	This feature is useful for exploring events using the tags like filtering elements.
 This feature is not static.This feature interacts with database in order to find events.
+Tags feature use the HTTP verb GET method for finding the particular category in the database and event details according to that category.

 ==================================================================================================================================================
 Technologies Used in project